-- 1 The collective agreement (CAO) is entered into for the period from 1 September 2007 to 1 March 2010. - 2 Unless notice has been given by one of the parties, this collective agreement (CAO) shall be considered to have been extended by one year on 1 March 2010. - 3 Notice must be given to the other parties by registered mail at least three months before the expiry date. - 4 Interim modification of the collective agreement (CAO) is reserved for the consultation between the parties and can only take place with the consent of the parties. - 5 Should there be drastic changes in the general socio economic circumstances in the Netherlands during the term of this collective agreement (CAO), each party involved in this collective agreement (CAO) is entitled to propose interim modifications. - 6 The drastic changes referred to in paragraph 5 also include modifications to the content of the schemes referred to in the text of the collective agreement (CAO). - 7 The party wishing to propose such a modification shall inform the other parties of this in writing.
-The considerations that played a role in the choice of a proposed modification shall be explicitly stated. - 8 Within a month of receiving the communication referred to in paragraph 7 above, the parties shall meet to discuss the proposed modification.
+- 1. The collective agreement (CAO) is entered into for the period from 1 March 2010 to 1 January 2011. - 2.
+Unless notice has been given by one of the parties, this collective agreement (CAO) shall be extended by one year on 1 January 2011. - 3.
+Notice must be given to the other parties by registered mail at least three months before the expiry date. - 4.
+Interim modification of the collective agreement (CAO) is reserved for the consultation between the parties and can only take place with the consent of the parties. - 5.
+Should there be drastic changes in the general socio-economic circumstances in the Netherlands during the term of this collective agreement (CAO), each party involved in this collective agreement (CAO) is entitled to propose interim modifications. - 6.
+The drastic changes referred to in paragraph 5 also include modifications to the content of the schemes referred to in the text of the collective agreement (CAO). - 7.
+The party wishing to propose such a modification shall inform the other parties of this in writing.
+The considerations that played a role in the choice of a proposed modification shall be explicitly stated. - 8.
+Within a month of receiving the communication referred to in paragraph 7 above, the parties shall meet to discuss the proposed modification.